-An Odour Eliminator: You can buy a commercial one or mix one part white vinegar to four parts water or I use biological washing liquid or powder which breaks down the fatty acids and proteins and removes the smell.
+An Odour Eliminator: You can buy a commercial one or mix one part white vinegar with four parts water.
+Alternatively, I use biological washing liquid or powder which breaks down the fatty acids and proteins and removes the smell.

 Mothers keep babies in a playpen when the children can’t be fully supervised.
 Dogs are den animals, they will seek out a den to feel protected.
 It should be small and cosy, therefore, do not buy a crate that is too big for your dog.